in 1781 Cornwallis marched from Wilmington to Petersburg, then to Portsmouth and finally to Yorktown

 The British strategy brought several thousand "Redcoats" and Hessian soldiers to South Carolina.
 They could seize fortified locations and win fixed battles with Continental Army troops, but loyalists had to take control of the countryside and defeat isolated bands of partisans and militia.

-From Wilmington, he led the British army to Petersburg.
-Greene's army depended upon troops and supplies brought from Virginia, and Cornwallis intended to interrupt the supply chain.
-He could not catch Greene, but he might catch his food and ammunition.
+Nathaniel Greene's army depended upon troops and supplies brought from Virginia, and Cornwallis moved into Virginia in order to interrupt the supply chain.
+He might not be able to catch Greene's mobile force, but he might seize his food and ammunition.

-There were already British forces in Virginia.
 Benedict Arnold had arrived in the Chesapeake Bay at the end of 1780.
-He sailed up the James River and unloaded at at Westover on January 4, 1781.
+He sailed up the James River and unloaded at Westover on January 4, 1781.
 He marched his British troops, loyalists in the Royal American Regiment (Robinson's Corps), and Hessians led by Captain Johann Ewald to Richmond.
 After the capture of Virginia's capital on January 5, Arnold's force went upstream to Westham where they destroyed cannons and gunpowder.
 There were no major civic buildings in the new capital, no capitol or governor's mansion to destroy.
 There were no significant officials to capture either; Governor Thomas Jefferson and the General Assembly fled west to Charlottesville.

 Cornwallis marched through Virginia's Piedmont before planning to camp at Portsmouth, and then going to Yorktown